 Conveniently located to serve St. Louis, Missouri

 Gynecomastia occurs in men for a variety of reasons and can be a source of embarrassment or dissatisfaction.
 It can occur due to hormone intake (steroids or medications), excess alcohol or marijuana use, testicular tumors, liver dysfunction, obesity or can be idiopathic (unknown causes).
 Whatever the cause, the result is the formation of breast tissue below the areola.
 This can create a feminine shape to the breast where the nipple is “pointing” and can cause cyclical pain, or discomfort.
+Surgical tissue removal involving a combination of direct tissue removal, lipocontouring and fat transfers to the muscle are part of the treatment plan for optimal, natural results that will not require revision later.

 Preparing for Surgery